 Experience Exchange….
 Nominate a member of your team now!

 We are inviting submissions from member cities to nominate one person to work on a key issue in another member city of your choice for a period of a week.
 All expenses will be paid in return for a short report on the lessons learned.
-Last year we supported a very successful experience exchange between, Delft, Netherlands and Newcastle on Tyne, UK, and 2012 saw the programme continue with an exchange between the member cities of Sighisoara, Romania and the Slovenian historic towns of Skofja Loka and Kranj.
+We supported a very successful experience exchange between, Delft, Netherlands and Newcastle on Tyne, UK in 2011 and 2012 saw the programme continue with an exchange between the member cities of Sighisoara, Romania and the Slovenian historic towns of Skofja Loka and Kranj.

 Download the exchange visit reports here.